Essential Issues of the Chilean Legal System

 The President takes part in the making of laws according to the Constitution.
 The right of bill initiatives belongs to the President or to each member of the chambers, depending on the matter.

-The legislative process begins with a bill of law (called “Proyecto de Ley”) in one of the houses – the Chamber of Deputies or the Senate, thus called the originating house.
+The legislative process begins with a bill of law (called “Proyecto de Ley”) in one of the houses–the Chamber of Deputies or the Senate, thus called the originating house.
 Within the originating house, the bill of law is submitted to a technical, material, and formal analysis, which is carried out by the corresponding committees of that house.
-The Chamber of Deputies has 30 permanent standing committees, and the Senate 19.
+The Chamber of Deputies has thirty permanent standing committees, and the Senate has nineteen.

 The reviewing process of the house takes place in the body that did not originate the bill of law.
 If the bill is rejected, it is dismissed; if it is amended, it is returned to the originating House for re-evaluation.
 Exceptionally, the House can make a special joint committee of members from each Chamber to approve the project; if it is approved, depending on the object of the bill, it is forwarded to the President of the Republic to be endorsed or vetoed.

 Upon receiving a bill of law, the President of the Republic may sanction it or veto it in whole or in part.
-However, a veto is not an absolute decision – rather, it can be overridden by 2/3 members of the National Congress.
+However, a veto is not an absolute decision–rather, it can be overridden by two thirds of the members of the National Congress.
 If the veto is overridden, the bill shall be sent to the President of the Republic for promulgation and is published.

 4.2.
 Decree or Delegated Laws (Decreto con Fuerza de Ley or D.F.L.)

 The Congress may delegate to the President the power to set norms with the status law on specific matters.
-There are issued by the President, by means of delegation of competence from Congress in the specific matter.
+They are issued by the President, by means of delegation of competence from Congress in the specific matter.
 The President (the delegate) would not normally have competence to prepare that law but has acquired the power to do so by virtue of delegation from the first one (the delegating authority).
 Certain exclusive competences may not be delegated; for example, rules about human rights.
-These regulations are common in technical matter like, electric area, water supplies or health standards.
+These regulations are common in technical matter like electric area, water supplies, or health standards.

 4.3.
 Amendments to the Constitution

-Note: In some matters, like labor, there exist several laws.
+Code Terminology: In some matters, like labor, there exist several laws.
 Sometimes, the Congress decides to refund all the laws in a new code.
-For that purpose, Congress grants to the President the faculty to refund and unify the several laws in one Code, but without modifying the articles.
-Today, the new Labour Code (“Código del Trabajo”) is a mix of several laws and it is referred to as “Labour Code” refunded (now) by the Law number __ (the last one).
-Normally, the same text contains the correct reference; for example, the Labour Code says: DFL Nº 1, from 1994, “Establish a refunded, coordinated and systematized text of Labour Code….”
-Then it has be referred to as “The Labour Code, in his text established for DFL Nº 1, from 1994.”
+For that purpose, Congress grants to the President the faculty to refund and unify the several laws in one code but without modifying the articles.
+Today, the new Labour Code (“Código del Trabajo”) is a mix of several laws and it is referred to as “Labour Code” refunded (now) by the Law number (Ley 21690 of August 24, 2024) (the last one).
+Normally, the same text contains the correct reference; for example, the Labour Code says: DFL Nº 1, from 1994, “Establish a refunded, coordinated and systematized text of Labour Code…” Then, it has be referred to as “The Labour Code, in his text established for DFL Nº 1, from 1994.”

-In other cases, there exists only have one text, the same law where the legislator can add some changes, maintaining the number of the law.
-This is the case for the Tax Law; it has several changes, but in fact has maintained its number since 1974.
+In other cases, there exists only one text: the same law where the legislator can add some changes, maintaining the number of the law.
+This is the case for the Tax Law; it has several changes, but, in fact, it has maintained its number since 1974.
 Again, normally the beginning of the law gives the key: it says: Tax Law, “Decree Law Nº 830, from 1974,” currently/up to date to 2018.

 4.3.1.
 Regarding the Criminal Procedure Reform in Chile